kushshukla24/kushshukla24.github.io/content/blog/legal/ch1-will.md

 1. There is an **original Will** that exists, dated **June 15, 1958**, making it more than **60 years old**.
 2. **The Will** is unregistered.
 3. The testator, the two witnesses, and the advocate whose names appear on **the Will** are all deceased.
+4. The property in question is an **ancestral property**.
-4. There exists a Lease Deed of the Property from **June 16, 1950**, bearing the signature of the testator.
+5. There exists a Lease Deed of the Property from **June 16, 1950**, bearing the signature of the testator.
-5. **The Will** is complete in all legal aspects with proper signatures and justifications.
+6. **The Will** is complete in all legal aspects with proper signatures and justifications.
-6. **The Will** in original form is in possession of my father.
+7. **The Will** in original form is in possession of my father.
-7. The Testator died a normal death without any mental illness on **June 21, 1958**.
+8. The Testator died a normal death without any mental illness on **June 21, 1958**.
 He created the Will in full senses as mentioned on **the will** and obtained signatures of his two nephews as witnesses.
-8. The age of the only beneficiary of **the will** was only 5 years when the will was created.
+9. The age of the only beneficiary of **the will** was only 5 years when the will was created.
-9. The Testator passed away **six days** after writing **the Will**.
+10. The Testator passed away **six days** after writing **the Will**.
-10. **The Will** existed in 1999 when my father applied for mutation at KDA and Nagar Nigam.
+11. **The Will** existed in 1999 when my father applied for mutation at KDA and Nagar Nigam.
 Copies of the will are still present in the records of KDA and Nagar Nigam.

 #### Evidences:
 1. **The Original Will**.